dsoft02/CloudVault/README.md

-# CloudVault - Secure File Storage System
+#Secure File Storage System

-CloudVault is a secure file storage system built with Laravel and Storj.io.
+Secure Storage is a secure file storage system built with Laravel and Storj.io.
 It ensures end-to-end encryption using hybrid encryption techniques (AES and MCrypt), providing users with a highly secure cloud storage solution.

 ## Features